 Quinn sighed as the phone on his desk rang again.
 “Tell him to come back—”

-“I’m not telling him anything that might upset him.
-Man freaks me out.
+“I’m not telling him anything.
+He freaks me out, with those beady eyes and everything.
 You want him to come back later, you tell him.”

 “No!”
 Mrs. Schnelle shouted.
 She stood.
 “I will not!
 You’re not taking me seriously.
 I’m telling you—”